ti-a-go/datapipeline/README.md

 Others jobs need to be modified so they can be parallelized.
 It's the case of the job that calculates the revenue by clients.
 It's currently built to get all the data from the transactions table to make the calculation.

-In order to parallelize it, it's necessary firts to create another service to read from the clients table and to publish it in batches.
+In order to parallelize it, it's necessary firts to create another service to read from the clients table and to publish it in batches in a Kafka topc for example.
 Then, the spark job can read the published batches and get the data from the transactions table only for the clients present in the batch it's reading at the moment.
 In this case, a index on the `id_cliente` column at the table `transacoes` is a good choice to improve the search performance.
 This way it's possible to parallelize the spark job that read the published batches.

 The same approatch can be used for other spark jobs like the one that calculates the number of transactions by client and the one that finds the most purchased products by client.